Fubukimaru/fubukimaru.github.io/README.md

 ---
-title: Alberto Gutiérrez Torre
+title: Alberto Gutierrez-Torre
 ---

-# Alberto Gutiérrez Torre
+# Alberto Gutierrez-Torre

 I do things with machine learning, specially distributing it with federated learning